-For subscriptions for a specific number of Shares, the Administrator will accept a subscription where the applicant (1) is required to make payment for the Shares by the third Dealing Day from the date on which the Manager or its agent receives the applicant's properly completed subscription form or such later time as the Manager in its sole discretion may permit and (2) in the sole discretion and upon the request of the Manager, the applicant agrees to indemnify the Company against any losses arising as a result of the Company's failure to receive payment as required.
+For subscriptions for a specific number of Shares, the Administrator will accept a subscription if the applicant agrees (1) to make payment for the Shares by the third Business Day following the relevant Dealing Day and (2) in the sole discretion and upon the request of the Manager, the applicant agrees to indemnify the Company against any losses arising as a result of the Company's failure to receive payment as required.
 Any shares subscribed for in this manner will only be provisionally allotted until such time as they are fully paid.